cborjah/currency_converter_tut/README.md

 Ex: <Image resizeMode: "contain" />

 Using outline: 1 in your EStyleSheet.build, is good way of checking how the components are laid out.

+Use KeyboardAvoidingView from the react native library to prevent the keyboard from blocking components.